bwolmarans/nginx-api-gateway-for-k8s/task_05/Readme.txt

 So we have used NAP for some basic functionality, like OWASP, and Browser checking, and basic HTTP enforcement.
+So far, we have been able to make API requests without any authentication.

 But because this an API GW lab, let's use NAP to enforce a JWT for the API.

 chmod +x create_jwt_and_jwk.sh
 ./create_jwt_and_jwk.sh